raspberrypilearning/lego-data-dash/en/step_7.md

 --- /task ---

-The last part of your code now needs to call your `check_weather()` function to make it all go, and periodically check the API for updated data.
+The last part of your code now needs to call your `check_air()` function to make it all go, and periodically check the API for updated data.

 --- task ---